Calvary Lutheran Church

 a.
 Adult Education

 V.2.a.i Adult education is a critical component of our ministry efforts at Calvary.
-As such, the education committee, in concert will the Pastor, will coordinate and promote diverse adult education opportunities at Calvary in terms of both meeting times and content.
+As such, the education committee, in concert with the Pastor, will coordinate and promote diverse adult education opportunities at Calvary in terms of both meeting times and content.

 V.2.a.ii The education committee will work with instructors to align, but not assign, adult educational content with instructor strengths, ministry plan objectives, and participant interest.